johnyquest7/machine-learning-tutorial/README.md

     x=data[['thickness','size','shape','adhesion','single','nuclei','chromatin','nucleoli','mitosis']]
     y=data['class']

 Our goal is to create a logistic regression model to predict breast cancer.
 Once we create the model, we need to test it to assess the accuracy of our model.
-To achieve this, we split our data into training and testing data set.A logistic model will be created based on the data in the training set.
-Then we use this model to predict cancer in the testing set.
+To achieve this, we split our data into training and testing data sets.A logistic regression model will be created based on the data in the training set.
+Then we will use this model to predict cancer in the testing set.
 Since we already know the occurrence of cancer in the test data, the predicted values can be compared with the known values to assess the performance of the model.
 We need Sklearn Python library to split the data.
 This library also has the logistic regression function in it.

     from sklearn.cross_validation import train_test_split